a-bonus/cardiolytics-Ai/README.md

-# Cardiolytics AI Dev Roadmap w/ React Native
+# Cardiolytics Ai Dev Roadmap

 ## Overview
 This roadmap outlines the development process for Cardiolytics Ai